-Hence, there always exists an equilibrium in which the firm adopts a perfect positioning strategy and offers all products at the monopoly price.
+Hence, there always exists an equilibrium in which the firm adopts a pure strategy and offers all products at the monopoly price.
 Furthermore, as this equilibrium is perfectly informative, it enables consumers to inspect a given slot when and only when it is efficient for them to do so-hence, conditional on monopoly pricing, this equilibrium maximizes their expected surplus.

-Despite these efficiency benefits, the firm may find it profitable to garble the information provided to consumers, so as to encourage them to search more intensively.
+Despite these efficiency benefits, the firm may find it profitable to introduce noise in the positioning of its products, which limits the information available to consumers and encourages them to search more intensively.

-3.2 No positioning
+3.2 Random positioning

 Obviously, if in stage 1 the firm chooses to offer a single product (i.e., n = 1), the equilibrium described by Proposition 1, in which the firm offers the most popular product at the monopoly price, constitutes the unique continuation equilibrium.
-We now show that, for any given $n \in \mathcal{I}N \setminus \{1\}$, there also exists no positioning equilibria in which the firm sticks to monopoly pricing,26 but uniformly randomizes over its positioning strategy-that is, it assigns each selected product to every slot with equal probability.27
+We now show that, for any given $n \in \mathcal{I}N \setminus \{1\}$, there also exist random positioning equilibria in which the firm sticks to monopoly pricing,27 but uniformly randomizes over its positioning strategy-that is, it assigns each selected product to every slot with equal probability.28